+As mentioned earlier, the area east of Ontario Street is considered the East side, or East Vancouver.
+There are several uniquely vibrant neighbourhoods in East Van.
 The East side of Vancouver is farther away from campus but is also cheaper.
 The Commercial Drive neighbourhood is popular for its diversity (35 to 40 minutes to campus by bus).

 You can use these resources to explore the different neighborhoods:

-On campus housing does not allow pets.
+On-campus housing does not allow pets.
 In general though, Vancouver is very dog- and cat-friendly.
-You will find lots of off leash areas and dog parks etc. However, not every landlord allows pets in an apartment.
+You will find lots of off-leash areas and dog parks etc. However, not every landlord allows pets in an apartment.
 Many of the newer condos in downtown (such as Yaletown) do not allow pets.
 This seems to be more flexible in the older buildings, e.g. in West End.
 AMS Rentsline allows you to search for pet-friendly accommodation.
 Sometimes landlords will state that animals are not allowed, but if you only have a small dog or cat they might agree to it.
 It cannot hurt to ask!

 When you compare prices for accommodation, make sure you find out about utility costs.
-In on-campus housing several utilities are already included, whereas you might have to pay for these if you rent your own apartment.
+In on-campus housing, several utilities are already included, whereas you might have to pay for these if you rent your own apartment.
 Most commonly only the rental rate gets published and you will have to ask what utilities you will have to pay for.
 Utilities can be things such as

 - Heat (depending on how the rental place is heated, it might add to your electricity/gas costs)